splunk/public-o11y-docs/gdi/varnish/telegraf-varnish.md

     ...  # Additional config
 ```

 To complete the monitor activation, you must also include the `smartagent/varnish` receiver item in a `metrics` pipeline.
-To do this, add the receiver item to the `service` > `pipelines` > `metrics` > `receivers` section of your configuration file.
+To do this, add the receiver item to the `service.pipelines.metrics.receivers` section of your configuration file.
 For example:

 ```yaml
 service: